Phillnes/CISC-187/Activities/Activity-13.md

 ## Question 1

-This function pushes on to an array, but it only creates one array.
+This function pushes on to an array, but it creates one in the process.
 The array can be of variable length N, so the space complexity is O(N).

 ## Question 2

-This function similarly pushes elements on to an empty that is initially declared empty, so despite the lack of a nested loop, the space complexity is still O(N).
+This function similarly pushes elements on to an array that is initially declared empty, so despite the lack of a nested loop, the space complexity is still O(N).
 This shows how the space complexity differs from the time complexity.

 ## Question 3